-- Only those elements discussed in the Pre-Observation meeting which may include: - Only elements applicable to the lesson and unit of instruction - No more than 4 elements should be selected to contribute to the final evaluation - Deliberate Practice element (if applicable) - School-wide element (must be selected in collaboration with the Faculty Steering Committee) - The administrator can also request that a teacher select one element, if based on a trend in data, from feedback entered during prior classroom observations, and an area for needed growth.
-The administrator will notify the teacher before adding the additional element. - The teacher and the administrator may mutually agree to include up to two (2) additional elements of the thirteen(13) elements that research correlates with high instructional rigor and a high probability for student achievement .:
+- Only those elements discussed in the Pre-Observation meeting which may include: - Only elements applicable to the lesson and unit of instruction - 3-4 elements (not to exceed 4) should be selected to contribute to the final evaluation. - No more than 4 elements should be selected to contribute to the final evaluation - Deliberate Practice element (if applicable) - School-wide element (must be selected in collaboration with the Faculty Steering Committee and applicable to the lesson) - The administrator can also request that a teacher select one element, if based on a trend in data, from feedback entered during prior classroom observations, and an area for needed growth.
+The administrator will notify the teacher before adding the additional element. - Of the maximum four (4) elements, the teacher and the administrator may mutually agree to include up to two (2) of the thirteen(13) elements that research correlates with high instructional rigor and a high probability for student achievement .:

 Marzano Evaluation System Element

-$\checkmark$ 06.
+~ 06.
 Identifying Critical Information

 ~ 07.
 Organizing Students to Interact with Content

-$\checkmark$ 08.
+~ 08.
 Previewing New Content

 ~ 10.
 Processing of New Information

-✓ 11.
+~ 11.
 Elaborating on New Information

-✓ 12.
+~ 12.
 Recording and Representing Knowledge

-✓ 14.
+~ 14.
 Reviewing Content

 ~ 17.
 Examining Similarities and Differences

-√ 18.
+~ 18.
 Helping Students Examine Their Reasoning

 ~ 19.
 Helping Students Practice Skills and Strategies

-✓ 20.
+~ 20.
 Helping Students Revise Knowledge

 ~ 21.
 Organizing Students for Cognitively Complex Tasks

 ~ 26.
 Managing Response Rates with Tiered Questioning Techniques.